Nordeus/pushkin/docs/index.md

 ---

 ### Step 4 - Starting Pushkin

+To start Pushkin you will need config.ini file.
+You can find example on [GitHub](https://github.com/Nordeus/pushkin/blob/master/config.ini).

 If you are starting Pushkin for the first time you should initialize the database which you created in *Step 2* with the following command:
 ```bash